ctm/mb2-doc/src/series/2024/wywab.md

 all the rebuy FM goes into the prize pool (mb2 does not yet implement vig or charity diversions).

-* Mb2 always allows a double-bet on fourth street in Seven Card Stud when a pair is showing.
-BARGE tournaments do no allow this.

 * Mb2 does not yet know how to change the number of seats for the final table, so all final tables will have the number of seats as the tournament starts with.
 So, "NLHE & PLO Double Board Bomb Pot (w/ rebuys)" will have